 Figure 4: Disbursements vs Commitments in CRS reported by the UK

-Using the above method, PARIS21 was able to nowcast the funding to statistics in years that the most recent CRS data does not fully cover.
+Using the above method, PARIS21 was able to nowcast the funding to statistics in years that the most recent CRS data yet to cover.
 The estimated value can deviate from the actual reported number by 10-20%, and the accuracy is higher for more recent years as donors have committed to better transparency and reporting granularity.

 Based on this methodology, although the CRS data available in early 2020 only includes full coverage of official aid until 2018, the nowcast is able to provide information on aid to statistics including 2019 and 2020.
-For the first time, the 2020 edition of PRESS presented information on funding to data and statistics to yearn-1 n-1.
+For the first time, the 2020 edition of PRESS presented information on funding to data and statistics up to the year before, as opposed to two years prior as in previous editions of PRESS.2019.

 Forecasting: using assumptions to predict future disbursements

-The predictability of disbursements and commitments used for nowcasting funding to statistics reduces greatly after the current year (or after a short time) since, for example, many projects which commenced in 2017 will end in 2020.
+The predictability of disbursements and commitments used for nowcasting funding to statistics decreases greatly after the current year (or after a short time) since, for example, many projects which commenced in 2017 will end in 2020.
 However, this lack of predictability can be partially mitigated by the creation of a forecasting model based on a few well-informed assumptions, leveraging past PRESS data and PARIS21’s institutional knowledge on support to statistics for over two decades.
-These assumptions, which can lead to better forecast quality, are described below:
+These assumptions, which can lead to better forecasting quality, are described below:

-Continuation of certain long-standing projects: We can assume that large projects such as the support to the Demographic Health Survey driven by USAID, IMF’s national and regional training on economic statistics, and the World Bank’s programme on statistical development will continue in the near future.These projects are generally stable and attract similar spends each year.
+Continuation of certain long-standing projects: We can assume that large projects such as the support to the Demographic Health Survey driven by USAID, IMF’s national and regional training on economic statistics, and the World Bank’s programme on statistical development will remain stable in the near future.
+Significant changes on these programmes are also easier to target and detectable.
+These projects are generally stable and attract similar spends each year.
 Likewise, the upcoming censuses or major surveys in low-income countries are expected to be funded partially by donors.
 This information accounts for nearly half of the total amount for data and statistics.
 Confirmation from donors of the continuation of these projects can further improve the accuracy of this analysis.

 Termination or reduction of funding for certain projects: We can also anticipate the termination or reduction for funding tied to a project based on its specific nature.
 For instance, the support for censuses is a one-off disbursement and will not reoccur until the next census round.
-Similarly, if a country graduates from World Bank’s IDA Borrower’s list or becomes an upper-middle-income country, it is then expected to receive a lower ODA grant and become leillegible for some loans.
+Similarly, if a country become no longer eligible for ODA, graduate from IDA’s borrower list or becomes an upper-middle-income country, it is then expected to receive a lower ODA grant and become ineligible for some loans.
 In those cases, support for statistics might be affected disproportionally, given its low priority.

 It is also crucial to state that these predictions can only be accurate if the following additional assumptions are met: